tim-blackmore/launch-monitor-regression/README.md

 The goal was to determine which model coefficinets were mostly responsible for predicting the dependant variables.
 This was acheived with inspection of the model coefficients.

 ### 5. Evaluation
 Models 1 and 3 performed well.
 I think all models could be improved with the creation of principal components in order to make the model more parsimonious.
-But, as the goal was intepretation of which varaibles were most important via inspection of the model coefficients this was not possible.
+But, as the goal was intepretation of which variables were most important via inspection of the model coefficients this was not possible.

 ### 6. Deployment
 N/A.